AliceO2Group/Monitoring/doc/system-implementation.md

 The goal of the storage is to archive time-series metrics for the historical dashboard.

 [InfluxDB](https://docs.influxdata.com/influxdb/v1.5/) is a "custom high-performance data store written specifically for time series data.
 It allows for high throughput ingest, compression and real-time querying of that same data".
-It supports Continuous Queries and Retention Policies, that help to automate the process of downsampling data.
+It supports [Continuous Queries and Retention Policies](https://docs.influxdata.com/influxdb/v1.5/guides/downsampling_and_retention/), that help to automate the process of downsampling data.

 #### 3.4.1 Data organisation
-Timeseries data is stored in a *measurements*, associable to the relation database tables.
-A database contains multiple measurements and multiple retention policies.
-Since a measurement could have the same name in multiple retention policies, an uniquely way to define it is: `<database_name>.<retention_policy_name>.<measurement_name>`.
-For example `collectd.ret_pol_1day.disk_read`
+In order to scale the storage efficiently it is foreseen to use multiple instances of InfluxDB.
+In addition, single [ifql](https://github.com/influxdata/ifql/) process will serve READ queries from all the instances.
+(...)

 #### 3.4.2 Retention Policies and Continuous Queries
 Properly set retention policies and continuous queries allow to minimise the disk usage and the computation requirement.
 The goal is to store high time resolution data for a short period and low resolution data for longer time period.
 Usually the short period is set to a day o to a week, but it depends on the use cases.
 In order to evaluate the best value for our use-cases, real monitoring data is needed in order estimate the disk usage of both the retention policies.
 More details on the configuration on continuous queries and retention policies will be provided in the later stage.